pandersson94/flip/README.md

 [An image gallery](https://research.nvidia.com/node/3525) displaying a large quantity of reference/test images and corresponding error maps from different metrics.

+**Note**: since v1.7, the automatic stop exposure in HDR-FLIP is able to handle reference images whose median luminance is 0.

 **Note**: since v1.6, the Python version of FLIP can now be installed via `pip install flip-evaluator`.